opendatabs/quartierfarben/README.md

 ## Adapting to your city

 The application is built to be easily implemented in other cities if suitable data is available.
 All variables to be adapted can be found in [`src/lib/settings.js`](src/lib/settings.js).
+The categories and colors can be changed in [`src/lib/colors.json`](src/lib/settings.json)
 The texts can be changed in ['src/locales](src/locales/).
 Images and tiles have to be exchanged in ['src/static'](src/static).
 The polygon for the right bottom of the card can be changed in [`src/lib/borders.js`](src/lib/borders.js).